Updated 10/31/25

 Details of the rotation:

 - Housing: Please let me need to know your exact dates of arrival and departure.
-Norton Sound Health Corporation will cover the costs of housing for students and residents.
-In Nome, students will always have their own room but it may be in a shared apartment with someone of the same gender.
+Norton Sound Health Corporation will cover the costs of housing for students and residents when possible and generally provide housing from the day before your rotation start date until the day after your rotation end date.
+In Nome, learners will always have their own room but it may be in a shared apartment with someone of the same or different gender.
 For transgender/gender non-conforming/gender diverse learners, please let me know if you need particular accommodation.
-For accommodation in the villages, see 9b below.
+For accommodation in the villages, see “village travel” below.

 - Travel: Norton Sound Health Corporation will not cover travel to/from Nome for students and residents but will cover costs of travel to/from Nome/Native villages – see below.
-For arrival into Nome, we recommend you arrive on Alaska Airlines flight 151, departing Anchorage 9:45 am and arriving at 11:14 am from Anchorage the day before starting (or earlier) as flights are frequently cancelled/delayed due to weather here.
-Alaska Airlines is the only commercial airline that flies from Anchorage to Nome.
+For arrival into Nome, Alaska Airlines is the only commercial/passenger airline that flies here and has two flights per day.
+All flights to Nome come from Anchorage.
+You can check the Alaska Airlines flight for up to date flight information.
+We recommend you arrive the day before starting (or earlier) as flights are frequently cancelled/delayed due to weather here.

-- Your start date here will need to line up with one of our orientation dates (offered bimonthly).
+- Your start date here will ideally need to line up with one of our orientation dates (offered every other Monday).
 Orientation covers information about the hospital and organization as well as cultural training related to the Alaska Native communities we serve and EMR training.
 We will let you know if your start date need to be adjusted to match up with orientation.
+We do have the option of an online orientation as a last resort in certain circumstances.

-- Rating of your preferences for the following services and comfort with medivacs.
-We generally have you rotate on 3-4 of your choice (for a 4 week rotation) but can design it however you want (ie have you on one service, with the exception of village travel which we can only offer one trip per rotation):
+- Clinical services: We generally have you rotate on 3-4 of your choice (for a 4 week rotation) but can design it however you want (ie have you on one service, with the exception of village travel which we can only offer one trip per rotation).
+We will discuss your preferences after acceptance to the rotation:

 - Village travel: Primary and urgent care in one of the 15 Native villages we serve.
 You will fly on a small plane and stay in the clinic or school, depending on the village (bring a sleeping bag if possible).
-Some of the village do not have potable drinking water in which case you will need to bring your own (can buy in Nome).
+Some of the villages do not have running or potable drinking water so you will need to bring your own (can buy in Nome).
 Travel is usually Monday to Thursday, although there are often changes due to weather conditions.
-Norton Sound Health Corporation will cover costs of flights and housing in the villages for students/residents as well as a $75/day per diem as food is quite costly in the villages.
-You will work with one of our family physician attendings in the villages and you may travel with them or meet them in the village later in the day or week (depends on travel availability).
+Norton Sound Health Corporation will cover costs of flights and housing in the villages for students/residents.
+You will work with one of our family physicians in the villages and you may travel with them or meet them in the village later in the day or week (depends on travel availability).
 Care will both acute and chronic care.

-- Inpatient medicine/peds: Work with one of our hospitalists on our inpatient unit.
+- Inpatient medicine/peds: Work with one of our hospitalists on our inpatient unit for 12 hour shifts.
 Hospital service is run by family doctors with inpatient skills.

-- Psychiatry/behavioral health: Works inpatient and outpatient with psychiatrists and psych midlevels and behavioral health counselors and social workers
+- Psychiatry/behavioral health: Work inpatient and outpatient with psychiatrists and psych APPs and behavioral health counselors and social workers.

-- OB team: Family medicine doctors who offer prenatal care, OB triage care and inpatient deliveries in Nome inpatient unit as well as postpartum and newborn care.
-You will usually be on call with attending for 1-2 nights in a week but can adjust schedules if you are called in overnight.
+- Maternal-child health: Work with one of our five family doctors who offer prenatal care, OB triage care, general gyn care and procedures and inpatient deliveries in Nome as well as postpartum and newborn care.
+You will usually be on call with attending for 6 nights in a week (Monday morning to Sunday morning) but can adjust schedules if you are called in overnight.

 - Primary Care clinic in Nome: Serving the primary care needs of Nome as well as the Native population of the region that may need a higher level of care than can be offered in the villages.
 We also get frequent visits from specialists from Anchorage (ANMC) who come for a couple days every month to address non-urgent specialty needs.
 There are often telemedicine visits around the region.
-Primary care is provided by family doctors, midlevels and 2 pediatricians.
+Primary care is provided by family doctors, APPs and 1 part-time pediatrician.
 Care will both acute and chronic care.